02 Aug Guide to Layer Picking

 Overhead Gantry Layer Picking Systems

-The gantry layer picker features an overhead system that handles high-volume operations that require pallet-to-pallet inventory handling.
+A gantry layer picker features an overhead crane system that handles high-volume operations that require pallet-to-pallet inventory handling.
 Custom designs allow for scaling gantry systems to cater to almost any level of warehouse needs.
 For facilities that also require pallet-to-descrambler solutions, these custom-built systems have the option to add that application as an extension.

 This solution works well in many environments, including those that require lifting heavier layers than robot layer pickers can handle.
-A gantry system can lift layers weighing up to 992 pounds.

-The gantry system is also a key component of layer picking with autonomous mobile robot (AMR) solutions for maximizing productivity in small or medium facilities.
+A gantry system is also a key component of layer picking with autonomous mobile robot (AMR) solutions for maximizing productivity in small or medium facilities.

 Hoist Layer Picking Systems